 Within the hillside district of Le Panier is also the impressive and striking 19th century Byzantine-style cathedral.
 Overlooking the sea perfect it’s for views and photographs.

 It’s grand dimensions are similar to St Peter’s Basilica in Rome, which allows it to accommodate up to 3,000 people!

 Admire Palais Longchamp France

 One of Marseille’s most amazing buildings is home to the city’s museum of beaux-arts, natural history museum, botanical gardens and a zoo – impressive huh?!

 We chose not to go inside but admired it with a bottle of vino from the street side café directly opposite.
 A wonderful way to enjoy an afternoon tipple!

 Escape to Calanques National Park

-If you want to see the bluest of blue sea, book a boat trip out Calanques.
+If you want to see the bluest of blue sea, book a boat trip out Les Calanques France.
 It’s one of Frances most beautiful and unspoilt seascapes.